foreword by Archbishop Emeritus Desmond Tutu

 There is a whole demographic we have essentially ignored when it comes to conversations on forgiveness.
 What would we learn if we listened?

--Shane Claiborne, activist, abolitionist, and author of Executing Grace and the best-selling Irresistible Revolution
+— Shane Claiborne, activist, abolitionist, and author of Executing Grace and the bestselling The Irresistible Revolution

 “Michael McRay has written an extraordinary book … [It] could actually change your life.”

 — Everett L. Worthington, Jr., author of Moving Forward: Six Steps to Forgiving Yourself and Breaking Free from the Past

 “This book stands tall among the tomes on forgiveness … Caution: reading these heart-wrenching stories may change your life.”